Pisiffik

-Pisiffik A/S is a chain of Greenlandic stores.
-The company is the largest privately owned commercial company in Greenland, and is a subsidiary jointly owned by NorgesGruppen, the Norwegian grocery wholesaling group, the Danish investment company KFI, and Greenland Venture, a state-owned investment firm.
+Pisiffik A/S is the largest privately owned commercial retail company in Greenland, operating approximately 40 stores across the nation's six largest towns: Nuuk, Sisimiut, Ilulissat, Aasiaat, Maniitsoq, and Qaqortoq.
+Originally established in 1993 as a non-subsidized subsidiary of the state-owned KNI conglomerate, the company was fully privatized in 2001 and later relocated its corporate headquarters from Sisimiut to Nuuk in 2016.
+Today, Pisiffik manages a diverse portfolio of retail chains and international franchises spanning supermarkets, clothing, electronics, fast food, and furniture including brands such as SPAR, Akiki, JYSK, Elgiganten, ILVA, and Sunset Boulevard as well as the food wholesaler KK Engros.

 History

 Pisiffik was first established in 1993 as KNI Pisiffik A/S, a subsidiary of Greenland's KNI conglomerate.
 Located in Greenland's larger towns, it was an experiment in running the stores without a government subsidy, while KNI Pilersuisoq continued to operate the more distant and less profitable outposts.
 The present Pisiffik A/S was spun off as a separate company in 2001 when Danish company Dagrofa bought Pisiffik as part of a privatization of parts of KNI.
 Dagrofa sold its shares to the current owners in 2015.
 In 2016, the headquarters were moved from Sisimiut to Nuuk.